jobjo/popper/docs/getting_started.md

 - `verbose` — whether or not the *logged* values should be displayed for each sample.
 - `max_size` — this is a parameter that controls the maximum size parameter for data-structures like lists.
 It defaults to 100.

-For the complete list, see the module `Popper.Config`.
+For the complete list, see the module [Popper.Config](https://jobjo.github.io/popper/api/popper/Popper/Config/index.html).

 First, let's see what happens when we run a test configured with `verbose`.
 Here's a modified version of the `test_or` function from above:

 ```ocaml
 let test_or =